Your browser is not optimized for viewing this website.

 Each class session has two parts: During the first half, called “Lesestunde/ Book Club”, students explore literature in German (a semester reader, short fiction, or poems) often in connection to cultural topics.
 The “Book Club” portion of the morning is taught together with the High School I class.
 The second half of the class is dedicated to intensive exam training (reading, listening, vocabulary enrichment, grammar review, advanced writing skills such as formal letters/ emails, argumentative essays, etc.)

 This class is taught in-person at our Novato campus on Saturdays from 10:45-1pm.
 Download our school calendar to see which days we are in session.
 Learning materials for this class include exam prep textbooks and supplemental material from other sources.
-After registering, please follow the link in your confirmation email to purchase the book on our book ordering site
+After registering, please follow the link in your confirmation email to purchase the book on our book ordering site.
+For students taking the DSD test, there is an exam fee that covers the cost of both the exam and additional materials.

 Not sure if this is the right class for you?
 Please contact the teacher Fanny Jasper.